Lyrenhex/twedia/README.md

 ## Config file

-Subsequent configuration is handled by the config file, which should be structured similarly so:
+Subsequent configuration is handled by the config file, which should be structured similarly so :

 ```json
 {